coltonmorris/ros/README.md

 ## TODO
++ Experiment with scaling up and down `deployments`
 + Use a **Helm Chart** rather than rudimentary bazel aggregator
 + Look into using minikube for local development and GCP for collaborative